 Different heroic narratives downplay or enhance different steps.

-- I am in the ordinary world of disciplinary linguistics; I teach a course such as Introduction to Linguistics in the traditional way;
+One: I am in the ordinary world of disciplinary linguistics.
+I teach the course Introduction to Linguistics in the traditional way.

-- I begin to realize introductory linguistics textbooks have lots of problems, and I start to point them out in class;
+Two: I begin to realize introductory linguistics textbooks have lots of problems.
+I start to point them out in class.

-- one day a student suggests I write my own introductory linguistics textbook; I immediately scoff and refuse;
+Three: One day a student suggests I write my own introductory linguistics textbook.
+I immediately scoff and refuse.

-- I speak at length about language and language theory with a senior professor who suggests alternative paths;
+Four: I speak at length about language theory with my mentor, a senior professor.

-- I leave the discipline of linguistics and cross into other worlds, such as philosophy, behaviorism, neurobiology, evolutionary biology, autopoiesis, developmental systems theory, cultural anthropology, psychology, gender studies, political theory; I wander around these worlds for years and years;
+Five: I leave the discipline of linguistics.
+I cross into other worlds.
+These include philosophy, behaviorism, neurobiology, evolutionary biology, cultural anthropology, psychology.
+I wander around these worlds for years.

-- I set out to write an alternative introductory approach to linguistics; when I contact Harvard and MIT Press they are interested in my manuscript; my reviewers dismiss my work as worthless nonsense;
+Seven: I set out to write an alternative introductory approach to linguistics.
+When I contact Harvard and MIT Press they are interested in my manuscript.
+My reviewers dismiss my work as worthless nonsense.

-- I realize my manuscript isn’t ready; I’m fitting lots of pieces together, but I can’t make them all work; my greatest fear is that I won’t be able to pull off what I set out to do, that I’m on a fool’s errand;
+Eight: I realize my manuscript isn’t ready.
+I’m fitting lots of pieces together, but I can’t make them all work.
+My greatest fear is that I won’t be able to pull off what I set out to do.
+That I’m on a fool’s errand.

-- I acknowledge the dignity of my effort even in the face of possible failure; I persist and finally encounter the final piece;
+Nine: I acknowledge the dignity of my effort even in the face of possible failure.
+I persist and finally encounter the final piece.

-- I need a publisher but am rejected at every turn, most painfully at Oxford University Press, which decided at the last minute not to send my manuscript out for reviews; my mentor abandons me; one of my closest colleagues belittles my work; I continue to revise my manuscript;
+Ten: I need a publisher but am rejected at every turn.
+My mentor abandons me.
+One of my closest colleagues belittles my work.
+I continue to revise my manuscript.

-- I’m dead in the water for a good three more years; Helen Barton at Cambridge University Press is looking for book projects and contacts me; she is interested enough in my work to send my manuscript out for reviews; the two reviewers she chooses love what I’ve done;
+Eleven: I’m dead in the water for a good three more years.
+Helen Barton at Cambridge University Press is looking for book projects and contacts me.
+She likes my manuscript enough in my work to send it out for reviews.
+The two reviewers she chooses love what I’ve done.

-Stages seven and eight were hard, if not horrible.
-Even worse were nine and ten because I know the stages of the hero’s journey.
+Steps Seven and Eight were hard, if not horrible.
+Even worse were Nine and Ten because I know the stages of the hero’s journey.
 It’s not over until you complete Step Twelve.
-I was sure I had the elixir (the solution to the problems deviling introductory accounts of language), and I was frustrated that I was unable to get on the road back (find a publisher).
+I was sure I had the elixir (the solution to the problems deviling introductory accounts of language).
+I was frustrated that I was unable to get on the road back (find a publisher).
 But, finally, my linguistic Odyssey came to an end.

 Here is a more succinct and less heroic account of my journey.
-British physiologist and philosopher J.S.
+British physiologist J.S.
 Haldane has outlined the Four Stages of Acceptance of a Theory:

 At this point the acceptance of my work is beyond “worthless nonsense” but far from “I always said so.”
 It might still be hovering at “perverse.”

-You might find it illuminating or at least entertaining to outline these stages for any uncertain, slightly scary adventure you’ve undertaken.
+You might find it illuminating to outline these stages for any uncertain, slightly scary adventure you’ve undertaken.
 My linguistic Odyssey lasted longer than Odysseus’s.

 This post was written by Julie Tetel Andresen